zerox13/zerox13/README.md

 **zerox13/zerox13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+- 🔭 I’m currently working on my first unity 2D game.
+- 🤔 I'm looking to contribute on some open source projects, ideas?

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...